-Cells of the Blood
+Cells of the blood

+In this article we will describe the different types of blood cells.
 Blood is specialized fluid connective tissue.
 It travels through the circulatory system transporting gases, nutrients, wastes, and other macromolecules throughout the body.
 The main gases traveling in the blood are oxygen and carbon dioxide.
 Circulating macromolecules include hormones, nutrients, plasma proteins, and some humoral components of the immune system.
 Blood also acts as a buffer to maintain homeostasis and partakes in regulation of body temperature.

 Blood is made up of two main components: blood cells and plasma.
 The plasma, an aqueous solution, is mostly made up of water but contains some important solutes.
 About 7-8% of the plasma is made up of the proteins albumin, globulins, and fibrinogen.
 Other solutes, only 1-2% of plasma, include electrolytes such as Na+ and Ca+, urea and uric acid, glucose, lipids, hormones, and gases.
 Blood cells are classified as either erythrocytes or leukocytes.
 Erythrocytes are commonly referred to as red blood cells or RBCs.
 Leukocytes are white blood cells, or WBC.
 A smaller third cellular constituent are the thrombocytes (platelets).